charp-1/LootFilterOSRS/README.md

-A edit of the reference included in the Loot-Filters plugin for Old School Runescape.
+A edit of the reference file to my tastes.
+Credit to @abstain of the FilterScape Discord for the base!